shreyasKU31/CodeBase/SETUP.md

    - **Publishable Key**: Copy to client `.env` as `VITE_CLERK_PUBLISHABLE_KEY`
    - **JWT Key**: Copy to server `.env` as `CLERK_JWT_KEY`
 3. **Configure your application**:
-   - Set your application URL to `http://localhost:5173`
+   - Set your application URL to your client URL
-   - Add `http://localhost:5173/*` to allowed origins
+   - Add your client URL to allowed origins

 ## Cloudinary Setup (Optional)